chinapedia/wikipedia.abstract.en/Page/Demographics_of_New_Zealand.md

 Language

-English has long been entrenched as a _de facto_ national language due to its widespread use.[107]
-In the 2013 census, 96.1 percent of respondents spoke English.[108]
+English has long been entrenched as a _de facto_ national language due to its widespread use.[106]
+In the 2013 census, 96.1 percent of respondents spoke English.[107]
 The New Zealand English dialect is mostly non-rhotic with an exception being the Southern Burr found principally in Southland and parts of Otago.
 It is similar to Australian English and many speakers from the Northern Hemisphere are unable to tell the accents apart.
 In New Zealand English the short I (as in kit) has become centralised, leading to the phrase _fish and chips_ sounding like "fush and chups" to the Australian ear.
-The words _rarely_ and _really_, _reel_ and _real_, _doll_ and _dole_, _pull_ and _pool_, _witch_ and _which_, and _full_ and _fill_ can sometimes be pronounced as homophones.[109]
+The words _rarely_ and _really_, _reel_ and _real_, _doll_ and _dole_, _pull_ and _pool_, _witch_ and _which_, and _full_ and _fill_ can sometimes be pronounced as homophones.[108]
 Some New Zealanders pronounce the past participles _grown_, _thrown_ and _mown_ using two syllables, whereas _groan_, _throne_ and _moan_ are pronounced as one syllable.
 New Zealanders often reply to a question or emphasise a point by adding a rising intonation at the end of the sentence.

-Speakers of Māori according to the 2013 census: Initially, the Māori language (_te reo Māori_) was permitted in native schools to facilitate English instruction, but as time went on official attitudes hardened against any use of the language.
-Māori were discouraged from speaking their own language in schools and work places and it existed as a community language only in a few remote areas.[110]
-The language underwent a revival beginning in the 1970s, and now more people speak Māori.[111][112]
+Initially, the Māori language (_te reo Māori_) was permitted in native schools to facilitate English instruction, but as time went on official attitudes hardened against any use of the language.
+Māori were discouraged from speaking their own language in schools and work places and it existed as a community language only in a few remote areas.[109]
+The language underwent a revival beginning in the 1970s, and now more people speak Māori.[110][111]
 The future of the language was the subject of a claim before the Waitangi Tribunal in 1985.
-As a result, Māori was declared an official language in 1987.[113]
-In the 2013 census, 21.3 percent of Māori people—and 3.7 percent of all respondents, including some non-Māori people—reported conversational fluency in the language.[114]
-There are now Māori language immersion schools and two Māori Television channels, the only nationwide television channels to have the majority of their prime-time content delivered in Māori.[115]
+As a result, Māori was declared an official language in 1987.[112]
+In the 2013 census, 21.3 percent of Māori people—and 3.7 percent of all respondents, including some non-Māori people—reported conversational fluency in the language.[113]
+There are now Māori language immersion schools and two Māori Television channels, the only nationwide television channels to have the majority of their prime-time content delivered in Māori.[114]
 Many places have officially been given dual Māori and English names in recent years.

 In the 2013 census, 20,235 people reported the ability to use New Zealand Sign Language.
-This is down 16 percent on the 2006 census.[116]
-NZSL was declared one of New Zealand's official languages in 2006.[117]
+This is down 16 percent on the 2006 census.[115]
+NZSL was declared one of New Zealand's official languages in 2006.[116]

-Samoan is the most widely spoken non-official language (2.2 percent), followed by Hindi (1.7 percent), "Northern Chinese" (including Mandarin, 1.3 percent) and French (1.2 percent).[118]
+Samoan is the most widely spoken non-official language (2.2 percent), followed by Hindi (1.7 percent), "Northern Chinese" (including Mandarin, 1.3 percent) and French (1.2 percent).[117]
 A considerable proportion of first- and second-generation migrants are multilingual.

 Education

 Education follows the three-tier model, which includes primary schools, followed by secondary schools (high schools) and tertiary education at universities or polytechnics.
-The Programme for International Student Assessment ranked New Zealand's education as the seventh highest in 2009.[119]
-The Education Index, published with the UN's 2014 Human Development Index and based on data from 2013, listed New Zealand at 0.917, ranked second after Australia.[120]
+The Programme for International Student Assessment ranked New Zealand's education as the seventh highest in 2009.[118]
+The Education Index, published with the UN's 2014 Human Development Index and based on data from 2013, listed New Zealand at 0.917, ranked second after Australia.[119]

-Primary and secondary schooling is compulsory for children aged 6 to 16[121] with most children starting at 5.
-Early leaving exemptions may be granted to 15-year-old students that have been experiencing some ongoing difficulties at school or are unlikely to benefit from continued attendance.[122]
-Parents and caregivers can home school their children if they obtain approval from the Ministry of Education and prove that their child will be taught "as regularly and as well as in a registered school".[123]
-There are 13 school years and attending state (public) schools is nominally free from a person's fifth birthday until the end of the calendar year following their 19th birthday.[124][125]
+Primary and secondary schooling is compulsory for children aged 6 to 16[120] with most children starting at 5.
+Early leaving exemptions may be granted to 15-year-old students that have been experiencing some ongoing difficulties at school or are unlikely to benefit from continued attendance.[121]
+Parents and caregivers can home school their children if they obtain approval from the Ministry of Education and prove that their child will be taught "as regularly and as well as in a registered school".[122]
+There are 13 school years and attending state (public) schools is nominally free from a person's fifth birthday until the end of the calendar year following their 19th birthday.[123][124]

 The academic year in New Zealand varies between institutions, but generally runs from late January until mid-December for primary and secondary schools and polytechnics, and from late February until mid-November for universities.
-New Zealand has an adult literacy rate of 99 percent,[126] and over half of the population aged 15 to 29 hold a tertiary qualification.[127]{{#tag:ref|Tertiary education in New Zealand is used to describe all aspects of post-school education and training.
-Its ranges from informal non-assessed community courses in schools through to undergraduate degrees and advanced, research-based postgraduate degrees.|group=n}} In the adult population 14.2 percent have a bachelor's degree or higher, 30.4 percent have some form of secondary qualification as their highest qualification and 22.4 percent have no formal qualification.[128]
+New Zealand has an adult literacy rate of 99 percent,[125] and over half of the population aged 15 to 29 hold a tertiary qualification.[126]{{#tag:ref|Tertiary education in New Zealand is used to describe all aspects of post-school education and training.
+Its ranges from informal non-assessed community courses in schools through to undergraduate degrees and advanced, research-based postgraduate degrees.|group=n}} In the adult population 14.2 percent have a bachelor's degree or higher, 30.4 percent have some form of secondary qualification as their highest qualification and 22.4 percent have no formal qualification.[127]

 Religion

-  Religious affiliation in New Zealand (2013)[129]
+  Religious affiliation in New Zealand (2013)[128]
   --------------------------------------------------
-  Affiliation[130]
+  Affiliation[129]
   RELIGION
   Roman Catholic
   Anglican
   Presbyterian
-  Other Christian[131]
+  Other Christian[130]
   Hindu
   Buddhist
   Muslim